 When the moon is waxing, it is called Shukla Paksha or bright fortnight.
-The last day of Shukla Paksha, which is the brightest and has a full moon is called Puranmasi or Purnima or end of the month.
+The last day of Shukla Paksha, which is the brightest and has a full moon is called Puranmasi or Purnima or the end of the month.

-A child born in Shukla Paksha is considered lucky, even if the individual A diagram showing exact position of planets in signs at time of birth of an individual prepared with the help of time, date and place of birth More is not so good.
+A child born in Shukla Paksha is considered lucky, even if the individual A diagram showing exact position of planets in signs at time of birth of an individual prepared with the help of time, date and place of birth is not so good.

 Krishna Paksha or dark fortnight

-Krishna Paksha is the dark fortnight, when the moon is waning or fading, which begins on new moon and ends on Amavasya.
+Krishna Paksha is the dark fortnight, when the moon is waning or fading, which begins on a new moon and ends on Amavasya.

 When a Tithi begins before sunrise and remains till the next day’s sunrise is known as Tithi Vriddhi.

-When a Tithi begins after sunrise and ends after the next day’s sunrise is called Tithi kshaya or diminishing.
+When a Tithi begins after sunrise and ends after the next day’s sunrise is called Tithi Kshaya or diminishing.